Greg-T8/LearningCSS/Books/css_in_depth/notes.md

 Each list has a font size of 0.8em, which is 80% of the font size of the parent element.

-**Solution:** Target all unordered lists within an unordered list and set the font size to 1em.
+**Possible Solution:** Target all unordered lists within an unordered list and set the font size to 1em.
 This will make the font size of the nested list equal to the font size of the parent list.

 ```css
 body {